-You can set this override the application setting, and the let NVIDIA gives you a more well-rounded gaming experience across all games.
-This option also implements pixel-smoothing image anti-aliasing, gives you the option to turn it off completely or enhance a game’s built-in settings with a mix of both the software and driver’s improved anti-aliasing techniques.
+To Optimize the NVIDIA Control Panel, you can set this to override the application setting and let NVIDIA give you a more well-rounded gaming experience across all games.
+This option also implements pixel-smoothing image anti-aliasing, allowing you to turn it off entirely or enhance a game’s built-in settings with a mix of the software and the driver’s improved anti-aliasing techniques.

 Anti-aliasing – Transparency

 This setting allows objects of tiny elements, like chain-link fences, trees, and grass.
 It comes with unique rendering requirements not addressed with standard forms of anti-aliasing to utilize a particular kind of anti-aliasing.
 Note, however, that an increase in quality level also affects the framerate hit.

 To Optimize the NVIDIA Control Panel, this helps control the smoothness in the downsampling process at the activation of DSR.
 It is best to start at a 33% default level and adjust as needed.
 A higher level is prone to making images blurry.

 In the display section, you have a different option you can leave at default mode or make changes to.
 You can adjust color settings directly on your monitor.
 Set up for multiple displays is likewise readily available in Windows.